-Insert(x): When going down the search path increase the size field for each visited node.
+Delete(x): Directly after splicing out a node traverse the path from the spliced out node upwards, and decrease the size counter on every node on this path.
 Maintain the size field during rotations.

 Rotations

 The only operation during the fix-up procedure that alters the tree and requires an update of the size-field: